 All Modbus addresses refer to Modbus holding registers.
 When writing your own Modbus scripts, use the appropriate commands for interfacing to holding registers.
+(Because Modbus numbering begins at 1, users need to subtract 1 from the register address given to form the numeric value entered into the "address" field of the Modbus RTU protocol command string.)
 Parameter description headings refer to addresses in the range of 40000 as is customary with Modbus convention.